-Michael Wilson, former Haddonfield Memorial High School principal and now assistant superintendent, testified that any “violation of drug or alcohol laws relate to school/student safety,” the ruling says.
+Michael Wilson, former principal and , testified that any “violation of drug or alcohol laws relate to school/student safety,” the ruling says.
 The judge disagreed.

 Wolf said he advised the school board several times over the past few years to narrow the policy.
 The board did not, and now Wolf is attempting to file a class-action lawsuit against the school district.